d-darwin/darwin-vue-ui/README.md

 ### Icons

-Despite the library exposes some internal icons we don't want to stick with one of icon sets, so decided allow you to choose one yourself.
+Despite the library exposes some internal icons we don't stick with one of icon sets, you can choose one yourself.
 To do so just use [@iconify/vue](https://docs.iconify.design/implementations/vue/) package or any of your choice.